Liem Koen Hian

-Liem Koen Hian (3 November 1897 – 4 November 1952) was an Indonesian journalist and politician.
-He was born in Banjarmasin, the son of a local peranakan Chinese business owner, Liem Ke An.
+Liem Koen Hian (林群賢) (3 November 1897 – 4 November 1952) was an Indonesian journalist and politician.
+He was born in Banjarmasin, the son of a local Peranakan-Hakka Chinese business owner, Liem Ke An.
 He attended the Hollands-Chineesche School to class 6, when he was reportedly expelled after coming into conflict with a Dutch teacher.
 He subsequently worked as a business clerk for Royal Dutch Shell in Balikpapan before returning to Banjarmasin to work for a local newspaper.
 The name of the newspaper is not known, but may have been Penimbangan, Pengharepan, or Borneo Post.

 In 1915 he moved to Surabaya where he worked in the newspaper Tjhoen Tjhioe.
 In 1917 he published a monthly magazine, Soe Liem Poo, but that title survived only briefly.
 Liem then moved to Aceh to carry out trade.
 At the end of 1918, Liem move to Padang to become editor of Sinar Soematra.
 He held that post until 1921, when he was invited by The Kian Sing to become editor of Pewarta Soerabaia.
 In 1925, Liem resigned from that paper and on 1 April 1925 he founded Soeara Poeblik, which continued to publish in Surabaya until 1929.
 In this period he argued strongly for the right of Chinese residents of the Dutch East Indies to retain Chinese citizenship and not to be registered as Dutch colonial subjects.

 At about the same time that he launched Soeara Poebliek, Liem Koen Hian (and Kwee Thiam Tjing) joined the Nanyang Societie, a Chinese gambling association.

 In 1919 he wrote, '"I am a Chinese, I have a fatherland across the sea which is trying to enhance itself.
 In this attempt it urges help and assistance from its faithful sons, either those who are still in the country or overseas.
 Among its own sons overseas, it includes my people in the Indies, who, in turn, look to their fatherland to enhance their status.
 This is the duty of the peranakan Chinese that before we help other countries, we should help China first because we place all our hope on China.
 It is understandable that the improvement of our status overseas would come rather slowly but we will not lose our patience."